-- 1.2 The Committee is requested to: - a) Note the current position, including the latest estimate of the final financial exposure of Slough Borough Council (SBC). - b) Recommend to Cabinet approval of the GRE5 Business Plan appended at Appendix 1 for 2025/26 and note the GRE5 Business Plan for the period from April 2026 to March 2028.
+- 1.3 The Cabinet is recommended to: - a) Note the current position, including the latest estimate of the final financial exposure of Slough Borough Council (SBC). - b) Approve the GRE5 Business Plan appended at Appendix 1 for 2025/26 and note the GRE5 Business Plan for the period from April 2026 to March 2028.